pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/chats-implementation.md

 This enhanced messaging system design provides a robust foundation for building a feature-rich chat application with comprehensive role-based permissions.
 The multi-table approach gives us flexibility to handle various use cases and add new features in the future.

 The role-based permission system allows for fine-grained control over who can do what in a chat, making it suitable for a wide range of use cases from simple one-on-one conversations to complex group chats with hierarchical management structures.

+## Component Details

+### CreateChatComponent

+This modal component allows users to create new chats:

+- **Functionality**:
+  - Create direct (one-on-one) or group chats
+  - Name group chats (optional for direct chats)
+  - Search and add initial participants
+  - Set initial roles for participants

+- **UI Elements**:
+  - Chat type selector (Direct/Group)
+  - Name input field (required for group chats)
+  - User search with dropdown results
+  - Selected users list with role assignment
+  - Create button

+- **Permissions**:
+  - All authenticated users can create chats

+### ChatOptionsComponent

+This modal provides chat management options:

+- **Functionality**:
+  - View chat information
+  - Manage chat settings
+  - Perform chat-level actions based on user role

+- **UI Elements**:
+  - Chat information section (name, type, created date)
+  - Participant list with roles
+  - Action buttons based on user's role
+  - Advanced settings section

+- **Permissions**:
+  - All participants can view basic chat info
+  - Role-based actions (only shown to users with appropriate permissions)

+### UserOptionsComponent

+This modal shows user information and provides user management options:

+- **Functionality**:
+  - View user profile and chat statistics
+  - Perform user-specific actions based on role

+- **UI Elements**:
+  - User profile section (avatar, name, bio)
+  - User chat statistics (messages, join date)
+  - Role-based action buttons

+- **Permissions**:
+  - All participants can view user profiles
+  - Role-based actions (only shown to users with appropriate permissions)

+### MessageOptionsComponent

+This modal provides message-specific actions:

+- **Functionality**:
+  - Perform actions on specific messages
+  - View message details

+- **UI Elements**:
+  - Message information (sent time, edited status)
+  - Action buttons based on user's role
+  - Pinned message indicator (flag emoji above message)

+- **Permissions**:
+  - All participants can view message details
+  - Role-based actions (only shown to users with appropriate permissions)

+### InviteComponent

+This component allows adding new users to an existing chat:

+- **Functionality**:
+  - Search for users by username
+  - Add selected users to the chat
+  - Assign roles to new participants

+- **UI Elements**:
+  - User search input with dropdown results
+  - Role selector for new participants
+  - Add button

+- **Permissions**:
+  - Only shown to users with the 'add_users' permission
+  - Role assignment limited by the user's own role

+## Implementation Flow

+1. **Create Chat Flow**:
+   - User clicks "New Chat" button on MessagesListPage
+   - CreateChatComponent modal opens
+   - User selects chat type, adds name (if group), and selects participants
+   - On submit, new chat is created and user is redirected to ChatPage

+2. **Chat Options Flow**:
+   - User clicks settings icon in ChatPage header
+   - ChatOptionsComponent modal opens
+   - User can view info and perform actions based on their role

+3. **User Options Flow**:
+   - User clicks on participant avatar in ChatPage
+   - UserOptionsComponent modal opens
+   - User can view profile and perform actions based on their role

+4. **Message Options Flow**:
+   - User clicks on a message
+   - MessageOptionsComponent modal opens
+   - User can perform actions based on their role
+   - Pinned messages show a flag emoji above them

+5. **Invite Flow**:
+   - User clicks "Add People" button in ChatPage
+   - InviteComponent opens
+   - User searches for and selects new participants
+   - New users are added to the chat with specified roles